aidanlachlan/skinstric-next-version/README.md

 ## About

 Skinstric is a web application that uses AI to analyze your skin from a photo and generate a personalized skincare profile.
-The experience guides users through a short questionnaire, captures or uploads a face photo, and then presents AI-predicted demographic data — including estimated race, age range, and sex — with confidence scores that the user can review and correct.
+The experience guides users through a short questionnaire, captures or uploads a photo, and then presents AI-predicted demographic data, including estimated race, age range, and sex, with confidence scores that the user can review and correct.

 The project was bootstrapped from `create-next-app` and built on top of that foundation.
 The frontend is a sequential wizard-style flow; all AI inference runs on a hosted Google Cloud Functions backend, keeping the Next.js app entirely client-side.

-The design language is minimal and editorial — a custom variable font (Roobert TRIAL), rotating dotted-diamond animations, and a black-and-white palette give the experience a considered, premium feel.
+The design language is minimal and editorial.
+A custom variable font (Roobert TRIAL), rotating dotted-diamond animations, and a black-and-white palette give the experience a considered, premium feel.

 ---